 LAMDA tuition and instrumental lessons are available for piano, church organ, guitar, flute, oboe, clarinet, bassoon, saxophone, trumpet, cornet, French horn, trombone, tuba, violin, viola, cello and double bass.
-LAMDA and music fees are negotiated with, and invoiced separately to, parents by tutors to whom enquiries and payments should be directed.
-LAMDA and music fees are £17.00 per individual lesson of 30 minutes.
+LAMDA and Music fees are negotiated with, and invoiced separately to, parents by tutors to whom enquiries and payments should be directed.